Reloaded-Project/Reloaded-III/docs/Mods/Essentials/Virtual-FileSystem/Implementation-Details/Trees.md

 The actual struct definitions here are valid for the original C# implementation, but will differ a tiny bit in the Rust implementation.
 We still show the C# ones for simplicity, to help understanding.

+For more information on Rust strings, see [String Pooling][string-pooling].

 ## Redirection Tree

 !!! info "About the 'Redirection Tree'"